When To Capitalize Long Prepositions In A Book Title

 What I Do throughout My Days

-The two examples above show how awkward a title can look and read if you follow the capitalization rules for long prepositions.
+The two examples above show how awkward a title can look and read if you follow the strict capitalization rules for long prepositions.

 Do you capitalize the word than in a book title?